anushi13prsnl/Week-1-Crop-Fertilizer-recom-system/README.md

 - Added initial code snippets relevant to crop prediction logic.
 - Served as a **Week 2 submission placeholder**.
 - Work-in-progress; further model building and evaluation to follow in upcoming weeks.

 ---

+## 📚 Week 3
+**Final Crop & Fertilizer Recommendation System**

+### ✅ Quick Summary:

+This week brings together all previous work into a complete, functional system for both crop and fertilizer recommendations.
+The folder contains two main files:

+- **Crop_Prediction.ipynb**
+  - Performed detailed data exploration and visualization on the crop recommendation dataset.
+  - Encoded crop labels numerically for model training.
+  - Split the data into training and test sets, and applied feature scaling.
+  - Trained a Decision Tree Classifier to predict the best crop based on environmental and soil features.
+  - Evaluated model performance on both train and test sets.
+  - Built a predictive system function to recommend crops for new input conditions.
+  - Saved and demonstrated loading the trained model and scaler for future predictions.

+- **Fertilizer_Recommendation.ipynb**
+  - Loaded and explored the fertilizer dataset, checking for missing/duplicate values and visualizing feature distributions.
+  - Encoded categorical variables (soil type, crop type, fertilizer name) for model compatibility.
+  - Split the data, scaled features, and trained a Decision Tree Classifier to recommend the best fertilizer.
+  - Evaluated the model's accuracy and built a predictive function for fertilizer recommendation based on input parameters.
+  - Saved the trained model and scaler, and included code to reload them for new predictions.

+---